Acquisition Policy

 • Stocks whose primary purpose is now better served by another stock, or can be equally well served by a more versatile stock.

-Please contact Annette Parks if you have stocks you want to contribute to the collection.
+Please contact Maureen Lamb if you have stocks you want to contribute to the collection.